- About Us

 Austyn’s mantra is ‘Financial Happiness’ and knowing clients well enough to ensure that what we put in place is a right fit for them.

 Known for thinking differently, he is an advocate of ‘Cautious Wealth Management’ and over the years has contributed to leading publications, and has been featured as a CityWire ‘Cover Star’ in 2010, 2013 and 2017.
 He is the creator of innovative risk management processes such as Cautious Blend ® and Safe Harbour Planning ® to provide a more comfortable investment and retirement journey.

 The firm’s unique ‘All Weather’ approach to investing is based upon Austyn’s culture, values and beliefs and a passion for reducing investment risk, to protect portfolio values, and to offer a more comfortable investment journey.

 Austyn believes that this is even more important in today’s economic climate, because increased risk, volatility and change, are redefining the strategies required for sustainable growth and wealth preservation.
 In addition, the definition of ‘retirement’ itself is changing, where clients increasingly require greater access, control and flexibility, in order to realise their desired lifestyle and personal objectives.

 A successful entrepreneur, investor and financial planning author, Austyn understands many of the issues facing senior executives and retirees, having personally experienced them himself.
 He is therefore far better placed in understanding the life transitions we all go through, and what this means in terms of financial planning, family security, and how to invest successfully.

-Today, over 20 years on, he continues to specialise in the bespoke planning and financial strategy that retirees and entrepreneurs require, and to find out more please click below.
+Today, 25 years on, he continues to specialise in the bespoke planning and financial strategy that retirees and entrepreneurs require, and to find out more please click below.